cssconf/blog-content/2016/2016-12-07_cssconfeu-tickets-2017/2016-12-07_cssconfeu-tickets-2017.md

 ## What your ticket buys you

-Entrance to the conference CSSconf EU on May 5, including full catering (breakfast, lunch, dinner, snacks, drinks).
+Your ticket buys you entrance to the conference CSSconf EU on May 5, including full catering (breakfast, lunch, dinner, snacks, drinks).
-Your ticket also guarantees you entrance to all social events around the conference, including the parties of JSconf EU on Saturday and Sunday, and relax.js on Monday.
+Your ticket also guarantees you entrance to all social events around the conference, including the parties of JSConf EU on Saturday & Sunday, and relax.js on Monday.

 ## Pricing